CYLIX-V2/strategic-tech-asset-for-sale/FAQ.md

 **A:** Within 24-48 hours for serious inquiries.

 ### **Q: Can we schedule a call?**
-**A:** Yes, after initial email exchange and NDA execution, we can schedule a video call for demo and Q&A.
+**A:** Phone calls are available for serious buyers after initial email exchange and verification.
+However:
+- ✅ Email is preferred for most communication
+- ✅ Phone available for important discussions
+- ❌ No video calls
+- ❌ No in-person meetings

+### **Q: Why no video calls?**
+**A:** I prefer to maintain anonymity while conducting a professional transaction.
+All necessary information can be communicated via:
+- Pre-recorded demo videos (emailed to you)
+- Comprehensive written documentation
+- Email correspondence
+- Phone calls when necessary

+This approach is efficient and protects both parties.

 ---